What We Do

 Who Operates BTV?

 BTV is operated by City of Bellingham staff in the Information Technology Department.
-The City’s Communication Manager in the Office of the Mayor provides direction with regard to content selection and programming.
+The City’s Communication Director in the Office of the Mayor provides direction with regard to content selection and programming.

 What is the City doing to improve BTV?